Service Worker Registration Patterns

 Cross-Browser Constraints & Telemetry

 Registration behavior diverges across Chromium, WebKit, and Gecko engines.
-Chromium enforces strict background execution limits and throttles push delivery on low-power mobile devices.
+Chromium enforces strict background execution budgets and throttles push delivery on low-power mobile devices.
 WebKit requires explicit user interaction to trigger Notification.requestPermission() and restricts background worker wake-ups.
 Gecko maintains broader background execution windows but enforces stricter payload size validation.

 Production Monitoring Checklist

-• Track registration.success_rate and subscription.endpoint_generation_latency via RUM telemetry.
+• Track registration success rate and subscription endpoint generation latency via RUM telemetry.

-• Monitor push_event_delivery_failures segmented by OS, browser version, and network type.
+• Monitor push event delivery failures segmented by OS, browser version, and network type.

-• Fallback to email or in-app messaging for mobile-web sessions where background execution is OS-throttled.
+• Fall back to email or in-app messaging for mobile-web sessions where background execution is OS-throttled.

 Common Pitfall Mitigations